thestochasticman/gopher_client/Report.md

 * All the errors that my client was able to come across are explicitly handled.
 * In case the tutor decides to test this on some other gopher, I have added a general exception to the try catch blocks.
 Hopefully, it works.
 * Tried a different approach with my coding style.
+* I use a mac, hopefully it works on a windows since I am using miniconda.